 What a Realtor Needs from a Home Inspector

-Unfortunately, sometimes there also is a misunderstanding that arises between agents and inspectors, which ultimately causes the buyer to lose out.
+Unfortunately, sometimes there is a misunderstanding between agents and inspectors, which ultimately causes the buyer to lose out.

 As a real estate agent, I believe that the better home inspectors understand what agents want and need, the better we can all serve our clients.

 Consumers, on the other hand, need to know how to pick a home inspector.
 By doing a little research, you stand a good chance of picking an excellent inspector who will not only be thorough but will not try to spook you from buying an entirely acceptable home.

 It is easy to assume that real estate agents want inspectors who will turn a blind eye to problems with a home to facilitate a sale – but this is not the case.
 At least not with honest agents.

 Honest, reputable Realtors want home inspectors to do their job how they were trained to do it, gaining a clear picture of a home’s state to communicate to potential buyers.

 Simultaneously, real estate agents also want home inspectors to deliver the facts – in relation to reality, not an idealized, perfectly built home that does not exist.
 Agents don’t want inspectors to exaggerate findings or make buyers feel like they are buying a lemon – unless they REALLY are.

 From a real estate agent’s perspective, the main difference between a good or bad home inspector is in delivering information.
 Real Estate agents want honesty, but they also want perspective.